Advanced pulmonary care to help you breathe easier

 This is a type of high blood pressure in the lungs that can develop in people who have had a pulmonary embolism, generally 6 months to 2 years later.
 Our pulmonologists can diagnose and treat this potentially curable condition with the latest medication and highly specialized surgery.

-U.S. News & World Report nationally ranks UW Medical Center's pulmonology and lung surgery and cancer care programs among the nation's best.
-Our thoracic surgery team offers a comprehensive approach to the treatment of lung cancer and other thoracic malignancies, including tumors of the mediastinum, pleura, chest wall and esophagus.
+U.S. News & World Report ranks UW Medical Center’s lung cancer surgery high-performing and the cancer care program among the nation’s best (with the Seattle Cancer Care Alliance).
+Our thoracic surgery team treats lung cancer and other thoracic malignancies, including tumors of the mediastinum, pleura, chest wall and esophagus.

 Surgeons and clinic staff work closely with a broad range of physician specialists and providers across UW Medicine to ensure that our patients receive a multidisciplinary, personalized, contemporary approach — including video-assisted thoracic surgery (VATS) and robotic-assisted technology — in the evaluation and management of their conditions.